DougFalconieri/Presentation1/Slide1.md

 * Alternatively, type `c "hello.exs"` from iex (running in the directory where hello.exs is located).
 * On Mac OSX, Elixir is most easily installed via homebrew.
 * Elixir treats any line starting with a `#` as a comment.
+* Can use `IO.puts` to write string to console.
+* Can use `IO.inspect` to write collections to console.

 ##Elixir Language Characteristics